minhnguyenit14/git-study/README.md

 # git-study
 This is a simpole project.
-Good mood for days!
+Good mood for days! for the whole life.
 ## Introduction
 This is another example
 ## Purpose